softonic/helm-workshop/00-exercises/06-final-boss/README.md

 # Introduction
-The final Boss tells you to use your recently learned helm skills in the real world example.
+The final Boss tells you to use your recently learned helm skills in the real world example which is the helm-workshop chart in the root of the repo.

 ## Issue 1
 Use the values.yaml to templatize the container port (containerPort).